rubino25/RatOS/site/docs/configuration/beacon_contact.md

 [gcode_macro RatOS]
 variable_beacon_bed_mesh_scv: 25                         # square corner velocity for bed meshing with proximity method
 variable_beacon_contact_z_homing: False                  # printer z-homing with contact method
-variable_beacon_contact_z_calibration: True              # contact z-calibration before the print starts
+variable_beacon_contact_z_calibration: False             # contact z-calibration before the print starts
                                                          # after changing this variable please run a recalibration before you use the printer
                                                          # if you use a smooth PEI sheet turn this feature off
 variable_beacon_contact_calibration_location: "center"   # center = center of the build plate